-Osman E. Gungor University of Illinois at Urbana-Champaign Doctoral Student

-Champaign, IL

-Email: gungor2@illinois.edu

-Osman E. Gungor received the B.S. degree in civil engineering from Middle East Technical University, Ankara, Turkey, in 2012 and the M.S. degree in civil engineering from University of Illinois at Urbana-Champaign, USA, in 2015.
+Osman E. Gungor University of Illinois at Urbana-Champaign Doctoral Student Champaign, IL Email: gungor2@illinois.edu Osman E. Gungor received the B.S. degree in civil engineering from Middle East Technical University, Ankara, Turkey, in 2012 and the M.S. degree in civil engineering from University of Illinois at Urbana-Champaign, USA, in 2015.
 He is currently pursuing the Ph.D. degree in civil engineering at the University of Illinois at Urbana-Champaign.
 Since 2013, he has been a research assistant with Illinois Center for Transportation, USA under the supervision of Prof. Imad Al-Qadi.
 His research interest includes the evaluation of pavement surface using computer vision techniques, numerical modelling of pavement materials and development of data-driven models to quantify the effects of environmental and traffic loading on transportation infrastructures.
-He has contributed to several projects in his time at ICT, including "Validation and Revision of Fees Charged for Oversize/Overweight Vehicle Permits", sponsored by Illinois Department of Transportation (IDOT), "Instrumentation and Analysis of Airfield Pavement Responses," sponsored by the Federal Aviation Administration; "The Impact of Wide-Base Tires on Pavement - A National Study," sponsored by the Federal Highway Administration; and "Testing Protocols to Ensure Performance of High Asphalt Binder Replacement Mixes using Reclaimed Asphalt Pavement (RAP) and Recycled Asphalt Shingles (RAS)," sponsored by IDOT.
-Mr. Gungor's awards and honors include the ACRP award (Airport Cooperative Research Program), European Union Erasmus Scholarship and Sabanci Holding Fellowship and the best paper of the year by Turkish Road Association.
+He has contributed to several projects in his time at ICT, including "Validation and Revision of Fees Charged for Oversize/Overweight Vehicle Permits," sponsored by Illinois Department of Transportation (IDOT), "Instrumentation and Analysis of Airfield Pavement Responses," sponsored by the Federal Aviation Administration; "The Impact of Wide-Base Tires on Pavement - A National Study," sponsored by the Federal Highway Administration; and "Testing Protocols to Ensure Performance of High Asphalt Binder Replacement Mixes using Reclaimed Asphalt Pavement (RAP) and Recycled Asphalt Shingles (RAS)," sponsored by IDOT.
+Osman's awards and accomplishments include the ACRP Graduate Research Award, European Union Erasmus Scholarship, Sabanci Holding Fellowship, and the best paper of the year by Turkish Road Association.

-Alex Hainen

-Purdue University

-Ph.D.
-Candidate

-West Lafayette, IN

-Email: ahainen@purdue.edu

-Alex Hainen is a Ph.D. candidate at Purdue University in civil engineering focusing on transportation engineering.
+Alex Hainen Purdue University Ph.D.
+Candidate West Lafayette, IN Email: ahainen@purdue.edu Alex Hainen is a Ph.D. candidate at Purdue University in civil engineering focusing on transportation engineering.
 He is currently funded by a fellowship from the United States Department of Transportation under the Dwight David Eisenhower Transportation Fellowship.

-He completed his bachelor of science in civil engineering at Michigan Technological University in 2009 and his master of science in civil engineering at Purdue University in 2011.
+Alex completed his B.S. in civil engineering at Michigan Technological University in 2009 and his M.S. in civil engineering at Purdue University in 2011.
 His research interests include traffic operations, traffic signals, roundabouts, travel time, and airport operations.
+TRANSPORTATION RESEARCH BOARD